nzj1120/BooookScore/docs/local_openai_endpoint.md

 ## 3. Run BooookScore commands

 Every CLI that calls a model accepts the `--base_url` switch.
-Combine it with `--api openai` (because the request payload follows the OpenAI schema) and the placeholder API key file.
+Combine it with `--api openai` (because the request payload follows the OpenAI schema) and your chosen placeholder API key string.
 Below is an end-to-end example that scores a JSON file of summaries:

 ```bash
 python -m booookscore.score \